bloominstituteoftechnology/web-module-project-HTTP/README.md

 - [x ] At this point, nothing happens when the edit form is submitted.
 Add in the api call needed to update the server with our updated movie data.

-- [ ] Don't forget to make sure that your server data and your local state are in sync!
+- [ x] Don't forget to make sure that your server data and your local state are in sync!
 Make any changes the edit route needed to give the edit form access to App's `setMovies` method.

 - [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.